MicrosoftDocs/learn/learn-pr/azure-devops/deploy-azure-functions/includes/3-set-up-environment.md

     resourceSuffix=$RANDOM
     ```

 1. Create three globally unique names for your App Service, Azure Function, and storage accounts.
-Note that these commands use double quotes, which instructs Bash to interpolate the variables using the inline syntax.
+These commands use double quotes, which instructs Bash to resolve the variables using inline syntax.

     ```bash
     webName="tailspin-space-game-web-${resourceSuffix}"